ABilykUA/MONOPOLish-/README.md

 ## TODO

-- Fix: position it gose more than 26 and chrashes the app, start on lvl 2 req :)
+ Start on lvl 2 req :)

 ### Done:

 - finish seting up the CSquare class and array.
 - CPlayer class, Countiune with Program Specification.
+- Fix: position it gose more than 26 and chrashes the app

 ### Notes

-- 02/19/21
+- 19/2/21
 Git rep set up
 Work started

+- 20/2/21

+Complited 40% max